r-token/ryantoken.com-v3-svelte/src/routes/blog/nuxt-3-vs-sveltekit.md

 We can get automatic blog post routing with SvelteKit by just using their standard filesystem-based routing and a dynamic route.
 We can simply create a directory structure at `/src/routes/blog` and drop all of our markdown files inside the `/blog` folder.

 This won't work right away, though, because every route on a SvelteKit site needs a `+page.svelte` file.
 We want our markdown files to serve as this `+page.svelte` file though, and that's where SvelteKit's <a href="https://kit.svelte.dev/docs/routing" target="_blank">dynamic routes</a> come into play.
 We create a `[slug]` folder (brackets included) within the `/blog` folder and we put both a `+page.svelte` file and a `+page.js` file in there.
-This allows us to use Svelte's built-in `load` function within `+page.js` and dynamically load the data that a given route will need.
+This allows us to use Svelte's built-in `load` function within `+page.js` and dynamically load the data that a given blog post will need.
 We can then display it in `+page.svelte`.

 I know that's a lot of Svelte-specific info.
 If you want to get deeper into the weeds on how this works and how to set up a SvelteKit blog yourself, check out <a href="https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog" target="_blank">Josh Collinsworth's SvelteKit tutorial</a>.
 And <a href="https://ko-fi.com/collinsworth" target="_blank">tip him a few bucks</a> while you're at it for the fantastic content.
 I sure did.